w3f/polkadot-wiki/docs/claims.md

 case you have stored the key to the Ethereum account holding your DOT indicator tokens on a hardware device like a Ledger Nano S or a Trezor.
 It also supports raw private keys, mnemonics and Parity signer.

-**NOTICE**: It is much more secure to download and use the MyCrypto app locally.
-Please make sure to download the latest version for your operating system.
-You can always find the most up-to-date releases of the desktop app on their [releases page][mycrypto].

 Once you've downloaded MyCrypto and have it running locally (we recommend an air-gapped computer for maximum security), you can start by navigating to the Claims app on Polkadot-JS Apps.
 Select the